Mushroom Omelet with Tomato Garnish, so scrumptious. Remember, when cooking, don't crowd the mushrooms (so said Julia Child).

 Finishing the Omelet

 When the eggs are almost set, the chef turns the whole omelet over in the pan to finish the cooking, dumps the veggies and meat he has set aside into the omelet, and folds half the omelet over top of the veggies.
 Now it's time for him to remove the omelet to the waiting plate.
 It's easy to simply slide the omelet off the skillet onto the plate.

-Here’s what I did.
-I chopped those baby portobellas into bite sized pieces.
+Here's what I did.
+I chopped those baby portobellos into bite-sized pieces.
 Stems, caps, all of those little deliciously brown babies.
-In the large omelet pan I melted a tablespoon of butter.
+In the large omelet pan, I melted a tablespoon of butter.
 Then added the mushroom pieces.

 Now I'm the first to admit my omelets are not a thing of beauty.
 Somewhat too brown and too thick to fold into thirds for a proper presentation.
 They are, if I can toot my own horn, very tasty.
 This omelet goes well with a couple of nicely browned sausage patties.

 To garnish, I added small, sliced tomatoes and a little Pecorino Romano cheese (similar to Parmesan).

 Mushroom Omelet Recipe